C-Undritz/Community-Treats/README.md

 * Toggle (Hide/Show) an Element from [w3schools.com](https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp)
 * Smooth scrolling with html page between anchors from [css-tricks](https://css-tricks.com/snippets/jquery/smooth-scrolling/)
 * Reminder on how to replace special characters in a list here [stackoverflow.com](https://stackoverflow.com/questions/13207697/how-to-remove-square-brackets-from-list-in-python)
+* How to modify the styles of the Materialize tooltip found here [stackoverflow.com](https://stackoverflow.com/questions/33593605/materialize-css-tooltip)

 *-----------> ADD THESE TO THE TESTING DOCUMENT WHEN STARTED: